ZFP Nucleases (ZFNs)

 Our engineered ZFPs can also be attached to the cleavage domain of a restriction endonuclease, an enzyme that cuts DNA, thereby creating a ZFN.
 The ZFN is able to recognize its intended gene target through its engineered ZFP DNA-binding domain.

-When a pair of ZFNs is bound to the DNA in the correct orientation and spacing, the DNA sequence is cut between the ZFP binding sites.
+When a pair of ZFNs is bound to the DNA target site, in the correct orientation and spacing, the DNA sequence is cut between the ZFP binding sites.
 DNA binding by both ZFNs is necessary for cleavage.

 This break in the DNA triggers a natural process of DNA repair in the cell.
 The repair process can be harnessed to achieve one of several outcomes that may be therapeutically useful (see below).

 NHEJ = Non-Homologous End Joining.
 HR = Homologous Recombination.